 - HVAC equipment that runs often but still leaves rooms uncomfortable.

 The next step is not buying insulation blindly.
 It is finding the weak points.
 Air leaks and missing insulation often work together.
+ENERGY STAR's air-sealing guide and insulation guide explain why both parts of the envelope matter and why the material must fit the location.
 Sealing gaps before adding insulation can matter because moving air carries heat and moisture.
 A contractor may use a blower door test, thermal imaging or a visual attic inspection.
 A careful homeowner can also spot obvious gaps, but safety matters around wiring, old insulation and ventilation.

 ENERGY STAR notes that sealing air leaks and adding insulation can improve comfort and may reduce annual energy bills.
 Their Seal and Insulate guide is a useful starting point for understanding the order of work.